Hydrogen Council : Frequently asked Questions

 - The Hydrogen Council is a global CEO-level advisory body providing long-term vision on the important role of hydrogen technologies towards an energy transition.

-- Launched in January 2017, the Hydrogen Council is currently composed of CEOs or Chairpeople of the following companies within our Steering Group: Air Liquide, Alstom, Anglo American, Audi, BMW GROUP, China Energy, Daimler, ENGIE, Equinor, General Motors, Great Wall Motor, Honda, Hyundai, Iwatani, Kawasaki, Plastic Omnium, Shell, Statoil, The Linde Group, Total and Toyota.
+- Launched in January 2017, the Hydrogen Council is currently composed of CEOs or Chairpeople of the following companies within our Steering Group: 3M, Air Liquide, Alstom, Anglo American, Audi, BMW GROUP, China Energy, Daimler, ENGIE, Equinor, General Motors, Great Wall Motor, Honda, Hyundai, Iwatani, JXTG Nippon Oil & Energy, Kawasaki, Plastic Omnium, Shell, The Bosch Group, The Linde Group, Total, Toyota, and Weichai.

-- Our supporting members work alongside the core group, contributing to the development of the Council vision, recommendations and advocacy, and currently include Ballard, Hydrogenics, Faber Industries, Faurecia, First Element Fuel (True Zero), Gore, Hexagon Composites, Hydrogenics, Marubeni, McPhy, Mitsubishi Corporation, Mitsui & Co, Nel Hydrogen, Plug Power, Toyota Tsusho, and Royal Vopak.
+- Our supporting members work alongside the core group, contributing to the development of the Council vision, recommendations and advocacy, and currently include Ballard, Faber Industries, Faurecia, First Element Fuel (True Zero), Gore, Hexagon Composites, Hydrogenics, Marubeni, McPhy, Mitsubishi Corporation, Mitsui & Co, Nel Hydrogen, Plug Power, Toyota Tsusho, and Royal Vopak.